Hollywood Hills: Geography

 The Hollywood Hills straddle the Cahuenga Pass within the Santa Monica Mountains.
 It is bisected southeast–northwest by US 101.
 The neighborhood is bounded on the northwest and north by the Los Angeles city line, on the east by a fireroad through Griffith Park, continuing on Western Avenue, on the south by Franklin Avenue and on the west by an irregular line that includes Outpost Drive.

-Bedrock of the Hills is a complex association of granitic and metamorphic rock plus interbedded sandstone and shale on which brown loamy soil, often shallow and with abundant stones, has developed.